 Capital grants and contributions are credited to Taxation and Non-Specific Grant Income in the Comprehensive Income and Expenditure Statement except where the grant or contribution has a condition that has not been met.
-The amount of the grant or contribution that has been used to finance expenditure is transferred to the Capital Adjustment Account via the Movement in Reserves Statement.
+The amount of the grant or contribution that has been used to finance expenditure is transferred to the Capital c.
+Grants and Contributions attributable to Revenue Expenditure Funded from Capital under Statute (REFCUS)

+Adjustment Account via the Movement in Reserves Statement.
 The balance of the grant or contribution that has not been used to finance expenditure is transferred to the Capital Grants Unapplied Reserve via the Movement in Reserves Statement.
 Amounts in the Capital Grants Unapplied Reserve are transferred to the Capital Adjustment Account when they are used to fund capital expenditure.